Coding-With-Kristi/monorepo-my-react-app/README.md

 # Manage and publish monorepo with Lerna.js in private NPM registries

-A demo project on how to configure a monorepo in a react application, generated with create react app.
-Uses lerna.json to manage dependencies, versioning and publishing of packages.
+A quick guide on how to configure a monorepo in a react application created with Create React App.
+Uses lerna.js to manage dependencies, versioning and publishing of packages.
 GitHub packages is used to publish the packages.

+This guide demonstrates how shared components in a react application can be converted into a package by using Lerna.js, and how to publish those in GitHub private registry and use them as dependencies in some other project.

 # Getting Started with Create React App